 Indications and Usage for Bromocriptine

-Bromocriptine mesylate tablets therapy is indicated in the treatment of acromegaly.
-Bromocriptine mesylate tablets therapy, alone or as adjunctive therapy with pituitary irradiation or surgery, reduces serum growth hormone by 50% or more in approximately ½ of patients treated, although not usually to normal levels.
+Bromocriptine therapy is indicated in the treatment of acromegaly.
+Bromocriptine therapy, alone or as adjunctive therapy with pituitary irradiation or surgery, reduces serum growth hormone by 50% or more in approximately half of patients treated, although not usually to normal levels.

-Bromocriptine mesylate tablets are indicated in the treatment of the signs and symptoms of idiopathic or postencephalitic Parkinson's disease.
-As adjunctive treatment to levodopa (alone or with a peripheral decarboxylase inhibitor), Bromocriptine mesylate tablets therapy may provide additional therapeutic benefits in those patients who are currently maintained on optimal dosages of levodopa, those who are beginning to deteriorate (develop tolerance) to levodopa therapy, and those who are experiencing "end of dose failure" on levodopa therapy.
-Bromocriptine mesylate tablets therapy may permit a reduction of the maintenance dose of levodopa and, thus may ameliorate the occurrence and/or severity of adverse reactions associated with long-term levodopa therapy such as abnormal involuntary movements (e.g., dyskinesias) and the marked swings in motor function ("on-off" phenomenon).
-Continued efficacy of Bromocriptine mesylate tablets therapy during treatment of more than 2 years has not been established.
+Bromocriptine mesylate tablets or capsules are indicated in the treatment of the signs and symptoms of idiopathic or postencephalitic Parkinson's disease.
+As adjunctive treatment to levodopa (alone or with a peripheral decarboxylase inhibitor), Bromocriptine therapy may provide additional therapeutic benefits in those patients who are currently maintained on optimal dosages of levodopa, those who are beginning to deteriorate (develop tolerance) to levodopa therapy, and those who are experiencing "end of dose failure'' on levodopa therapy.
+Bromocriptine therapy may permit a reduction of the maintenance dose of levodopa and, thus may ameliorate the occurrence and/or severity of adverse reactions associated with long-term levodopa therapy such as abnormal involuntary movements (e.g., dyskinesias) and the marked swings in motor function ("on-off'' phenomenon).
+Continued efficacy of Bromocriptine therapy during treatment of more than 2 years has not been established.

-Data are insufficient to evaluate potential benefit from treating newly diagnosed Parkinson's disease with Bromocriptine mesylate tablets.
-Studies have shown, however, significantly more adverse reactions (notably nausea, hallucinations, confusion and hypotension) in Bromocriptine mesylate treated patients than in levodopa/carbidopa treated patients.
-Patients unresponsive to levodopa are poor candidates for Bromocriptine mesylate tablets therapy.
+Data are insufficient to evaluate potential benefit from treating newly diagnosed Parkinson's disease with Bromocriptine.
+Studies have shown, however, significantly more adverse reactions (notably nausea, hallucinations, confusion and hypotension) in Bromocriptine-treated patients than in levodopa/carbidopa-treated patients.
+Patients unresponsive to levodopa are poor candidates for Bromocriptine therapy.

-Uncontrolled hypertension and sensitivity to any ergot alkaloids.
-In patients being treated for hyperprolactinemia Bromocriptine mesylate tablets should be withdrawn when pregnancy is diagnosed (see PRECAUTIONS, Hyperprolactinemic States).
+Hypersensitivity to Bromocriptine or to any of the excipients of Bromocriptine mesylate, uncontrolled hypertension and sensitivity to any ergot alkaloids.
+In patients being treated for hyperprolactinemia, Bromocriptine should be withdrawn when pregnancy is diagnosed (see PRECAUTIONS, Hyperprolactinemic States).
 In the event that Bromocriptine is reinstituted to control a rapidly expanding macroadenoma (see PRECAUTIONS, Hyperprolactinemic States) and a patient experiences a hypertensive disorder of pregnancy, the benefit of continuing Bromocriptine must be weighed against the possible risk of its use during a hypertensive disorder of pregnancy.
 When Bromocriptine is being used to treat acromegaly, prolactinoma, or Parkinson's disease in patients who subsequently become pregnant, a decision should be made as to whether the therapy continues to be medically necessary or can be withdrawn.
 If it is continued, the drug should be withdrawn in those who may experience hypertensive disorders of pregnancy (including eclampsia, preeclampsia, or pregnancy-induced hypertension) unless withdrawal of Bromocriptine is considered to be medically contraindicated.

-Since hyperprolactinemia with amenorrhea/galactorrhea and infertility has been found in patients with pituitary tumors, a complete evaluation of the pituitary is indicated before treatment with Bromocriptine.
+Since hyperprolactinemia with amenorrhea/galactorrhea and infertility has been found in patients with pituitary tumors, a complete evaluation of the pituitary is indicated before treatment with Bromocriptine mesylate.

 If pregnancy occurs during Bromocriptine administration, careful observation of these patients is mandatory.
 Prolactin-secreting adenomas may expand and compression of the optic or other cranial nerves may occur, emergency pituitary surgery becoming necessary.
 In most cases, the compression resolves following delivery.
 Reinitiation of Bromocriptine treatment has been reported to produce improvement in the visual fields of patients in whom nerve compression has occurred during pregnancy.
 The safety of Bromocriptine treatment during pregnancy to the mother and fetus has not been established.